Typhoon Kong-rey (2018): Meteorological history

+On October 3, Kong-rey entered a pool of cooler sea surface temperatures caused by upwelling generated by Typhoon Trami, weakening the system.
+Furthermore, the eye had become less-defined.
+Kong-rey continued to deteriorate, with initially cold convective cloud tops warming up along with the banding features unraveling, and the eye becoming covered by clouds.
+The banding became fragmented by October 4, and the rate of disintegration increased after tracking over an area of low ocean heat content and cold dry air, despite being in an area of low wind shear.
+After passing the Ryukyu Islands, Kong-rey weakened into a tropical storm while steering northward, after convection over the center had greatly reduced.
+On October 5, Kong-rey steered north-northeastward as a cyclone developed over the storm, which along with a mid-latitude trough, offsets the outflow with high vertical wind shear.
+Kong-rey accelerated northeastward under the influence of the westerlies on October 6 and began transitioning into an extratropical cyclone, making landfall in Tongyeong, South Gyeongsang Province in South Korea as a high-end tropical storm.
+The JMA would keep monitoring the cyclone until it had dissipated on October 7.

 Preparations and impact

 Taiwan

 Kong-rey was closest to Taiwan on the evening of October 4.
 Many parts of northern Taiwan are affected by their rain belts and strong gusts.
 The Meteorological Bureau issued special reports on heavy rains in five counties and cities, and also issued special reports on strong winds in 18 counties and cities.
-Many coastal areas and adjacent sea areas were strongly strengthened by grades 9-11.
+Many coastal areas and adjacent sea areas were strongly strengthened by grades 9–11.
 The gusts hit.

 Japan

 As the storm moved towards Japan, the Storm Alert was raised by the Japan Meteorological Agency, which was the highest wind alert raised locally.
 Kong-rey was an extratropical cyclone when it struck the Okinawa and Miyazaki Prefectures, resulting in agricultural damage of approximately JP¥13.99 billion (US$123 million).

-As Kong-rey approached the Ryukyu islands, more than 200 flights to Japan were cancelled, including 6 flights from Hong Kong to Okinawa.
+As Kong-rey approached the Ryukyu Islands, more than 200 flights to Japan were cancelled, including 6 flights from Hong Kong to Okinawa.
 Kong-rey was the second typhoon to hit Okinawa in the same week, bringing strong winds and heavy rain to the local area which resulted in eight injuries and a total of 20,000 households facing power outages.

 Although Kong-rey did not directly impact the Kyushu and Shikoku regions, the rainband around it brought heavy rain to both regions.
 The Shikoku region recorded more than 300 millimeters of rainfall in one day, while approximately 12,000 households in Nagasaki faced power outages.
 Kong-rey also resulted in the death of an individual in Fukuoka.